The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Methods

 \textbf{3.1 Recruitment and Data Collection}: The study was conducted at the main campus of an R1 university in the Mid-Atlantic region of the United States.
-In order to recruit participants for this study, the authors utilized a combination of purposive and snowball sampling.
-We employed a purposive sampling strategy to find our initial `seed’ participants as follows: (1) We initially selected all corresponding authors of papers published in the past five years at the AAAI Workshop on AI for Social Good, AAMAS Workshop on Agents for Social Good, and KDD Workshop on Data Science for Social Good.
-(2) Next, we ranked participants by seniority, based on CVs from their websites, and excluded those with less than ten years of academic research experience.
-(3) After filtering, all remaining prospective participants were invited to be a part of our study via email.
-Subsequently, we extended our recruitment by implementing a researcher-led (citation-network informed) snowball sampling strategy.
-Specifically, we analyzed the citations and the co-authors mentioned in the works of the `seed' participants, and if any of the co-authors had also published their work in AI4SI venues (including the three AI4SI workshops above, as well as venues like the AAAI AI for Social Impact Track, IJCAI AI for Society Track, and KDD Applied Data Science Track), an invitation was extended to them via email.
+To recruit participants, we used a combination of purposive and snowball sampling.
+We first employed purposive sampling to identify ‘seed’ participants: (1) We initially selected all corresponding authors of papers published in the past five years at the AAAI Workshop on AI for Social Good, AAMAS Workshop on Autonomous Agents for Social Good, KDD Workshop on Data Science for Social Good, AAAI AI for Social Impact Track, IJCAI AI for Society Track, EAAMO, and KDD Applied Data Science Track.
+(2) We then extended recruitment using a researcher-led (citation-network-informed) snowball sampling strategy by analyzing citations and co-authors of these ‘seed’ participants; co-authors who had also published in the above AI4SI venues were added as prospective participants.
+(3) All these prospective participants were invited to be a part of our study via email.

 Prospective participants' emails were sourced from the directories of their host institutions.
 The recruitment email included a hyperlink to a published AI4SI paper authored by the recipient and a hyperlink to schedule an interview time based on the prospective participant's availability.
-Up to four weekly reminder emails were sent, and participants who responded were selected for the study.
-The data collection began in early March 2025 and ended in early April 2025.
+Up to three weekly reminder emails were sent, and participants who responded were selected for the study.
+Through this process, we were able to enroll $N = 26$ participants, with interviews lasting $\sim$ 43 minutes on average.
+The data collection began in March 2025 and ended in August 2025.